Systems Engineering Leadership

 It will involve the opportunity to learn in groups using industry cases and examples; to map processes and reflect on the responsibilities from purpose through design and delivery to operations; and to situate particular systems engineering methods and tools within a broader context.

 The course enables you to develop your systems engineering leadership skills - to lead the use of systems engineering in infrastructure delivery in your own organizations and in the projects on which you work.
-This is increasingly important as the sector is being transformed through new methods of production, including offsite manufacturing, and through increasingly pervasive digital information.
-Systems approaches are important to ensure the life safety of users of the built environment through the oversight of safety across the process and the provision of the ‘golden thread of information’ anticipated in the Hackitt Review.
+This is increasingly important as the sector is being transformed to address the challenges of net zero pollution, interdependencies, and responsibility for life safety of users; and as delivery is being transformed through new methods of production, and increasingly pervasive digital information.

 Systems engineering leadership requires fundamental understanding of systems thinking, systems engineering and technical leadership.